Ideal Time to Visit Pakistan 2026 Seasonal Travel Guide

 Does it snow in Pakistan?

 Yes!
-While you are considering Pakistan to be a hot country, that’s only true for some plain and southern areas.
+While you may consider Pakistan a hot country, that’s only true for some parts, particularly the southern areas.

-Northern parts of Pakistan experience snow each winter, which lasts from around December to March, as you can see in other global regions in the Northern Hemisphere.
+Northern parts of Pakistan experience snow each winter, which lasts from around December to March, as in other regions of the Northern Hemisphere.

 Shandur Pass looked like a vast glacier surrounded by lofty snow peaks when it first opened in mid-March.

-Places in Pakistan that receive heavy snowfall are located at higher elevations in the lap of Mountains.
+Places in Pakistan that receive heavy snowfall are located at higher elevations in the lap of the mountains.
 Amazingly, you don’t need to take the long route to Gilgit Baltistan to see it either.

-There are several places within 4 hours of the capital Islamabad that receive snow like Murree, Nathia Gali, Shogran, and Malam Jabba.
+There are several places within 4 hours of the capital, Islamabad, that receive snowfall, such as Murree, Nathia Gali, Shogran, and Malam Jabba.

 To get the finest experience of the winter season in Pakistan, visit: